Yankee Pot Roast

 How do you make Yankee Pot Roast?

-Even though this recipe is lengthy, it is quite simple.
+Even though this recipe is lengthy, it is pretty simple.
 The chuck beef is perfectly seared and then baked to perfection for hours in a low-temperature oven.

 The sweet potatoes and beets are cooked separately.
-Furthermore, blanching the carrots, celery, asparagus, and green bean and are all added in the last 20 minutes of cooking.
-Therefore, by doing so, your vegetables will stay nicely intact.
+The carrots, celery, asparagus, and green beans are all blanched separately and then added in the last 20 minutes of cooking.
+By preparing the vegetables this way, they will all stay intact.

 This step will allow the vegetables to keep their shape and be perfectly cooked.